zolrath/wemux/README.md

   Then set a user to be a wemux host by adding their username to the host_list in `/usr/local/etc/wemux.conf`.
-Users in the host_list will be able to start new wemux sessions, all other users will be wemux clients and join these sessions.
+Users in the host_list will be able to start new wemux servers, all other users will be wemux clients and join these servers.

     vim /usr/local/etc/wemux.conf
     host_list=(zolrath brocksamson)